 - That's okay, not all Pathways to Well-Being referrals will be routed through the HCA Pathways to Well-Being Coordinator.
-If another program makes a referral, complete the Pathways to Well-Being/Intensive Services Eligibility Assessment form; and contact the SSA social worker as soon as possible to schedule a PWB CFT meeting if the client is eligible for the PWB subclass.
-Again, follow procedures in "Step 2" above. - [secure] email the eligibility form to: - ✓ ASSIGNED SOCIAL WORKER (see attached Mental Health Screening Checklist for email) - ✓ CFT INBOX: - ✓ CFSPathway2WellBeing@ssa.ocgov.com - ✓ THE PUBLIC HEALTH NURSE: phncfsinbox@ssa.ocgov.com
+If another program makes a referral, once medical necessity is determined, complete the Pathways to Well-Being/Intensive Services Eligibility Assessment form.
+Then contact the SSA social worker as soon as possible to schedule a PWB CFT meeting if the client is eligible for the PWB subclass.
+Again, follow procedures in "Step 2" above. - As a reminder, be sure to [secure] email the eligibility form to: - ✓ CFT INBOX: CFSPathway2WellBeing@ssa.ocgov.com

-Pathways to Well-Being (PWB) Eligibility Assessment, Referral & CFT Scheduling Flow Chart
+Pathways to Well-Being (PWB)

+Eligibility Assessment, Referral &

+CFT Scheduling Flow Chart